noppoMan/node-mariadb/README.md

 node-mariadb
 =========================

 Node-mariadb is a pure javascript client for mariadb.
+Our goal is supporting almost functions of mariadb.

 <b>Node-mariadb currentyly supported only HandlerSocket Driver(ver 0.1.1).</b>